•

 We design, deliver and project manage creative issue based workshops, programmes & resources using the arts, sport and restorative approaches with children, young people, adults and families

 Part of the serious and organised crime remit, supporting young people targeted as being on the cusp of criminality and at risk of being manipulated or used by organised criminal gangs or pursuing, the path towards serious and organised crime.
-To make referrals or for more information please visit: http://liberate.strikingly.com/
+To make referrals or for more information please contact us.

-'It's Your Life' a film about knife awareness.
-We have an accompanying resource, please contact us for details.
+'It's Your Life' a film about knife awareness with accompanying resource.
+Please contact us for details.

 Resources